howerj/embed/readme.md

 ## To Do / Wish List

-* Add error messages to generated block, as well as a simple help file
-* Make short example programs
 * Documentation of the project, some words, and the instruction set, as well as the memory layout
 * Make prepared images, as C code and as binary files